-Enjoying more fruits and vegetables each day is one of the single best things we can do to improve our health.
-I’ve pulled together my favorite produce hacks that will hopefully help you do just that.
+Enjoying more fruits and vegetables each day is one of the single best things we can do to live happier, healthier lives.
+I’ve pulled together my favorite produce hacks to help you do just that.

 Hacks To Elevate Your Meals With Produce

-Start your day the veggie way!
-Be inspired by the foreign countries that serve vegetables at breakfast.
+Start your day the veggie way.
 For example, every time you enjoy an egg dish, automatically add some veggies to it, choose from tomatoes, onions, peppers, avocados, spinach or kale, broccoli, zucchini and mushrooms!
 Spinach works really well in smoothies because it has a mild flavor but you might want to avoid adding it to deep blue/red colored smoothies because Green + Blue/Red = Brown.
 Berries are the #1 cause of brown smoothies.

 Elevate grilled cheese sandwiches by adding fruits and vegetables like apple and pear slices, sauteed spinach, kale or mushrooms, tomato slices, avocado or blackberries or strawberries.